-Japan has a long history of formal education dating to the 6th century, around the time Japan adopted the Chinese writing system (see p.
-1 of History and Myth).
-Open only to the aristocracy, early schools primarily taught Confucianism and Buddhist thought (see p.
-2-4 of Religion and Spirituality).
+Japan has a long history of formal education dating to the 6th century, around the time Japan adopted the Chinese writing system (see History and Myth).
+Open only to the aristocracy, early schools primarily taught Confucianism and Buddhist thought (see Religion and Spirituality).